 If the “How link previews should be posted” option on the Twitter posting profile your posting to is set to “Ignore images”, then Twitter will just ignore the link preview.

 If the “How link previews should be posted” option is set to “Post with images”, then Twitter will post the image as long as this will not truncate (replace part of the text with '...' so it is not more than 140 characters) the message text.

 For more information on setting up Twitter posting profiles, please see this page.

 The image should be available on the page you're linking to, as LinkedIn ignores link preview information sent by third parties like Sendible.
 Therefore, creating a link preview from an image or similar will not work in this case.

 If you'd like to confirm what image and information will be pulled and displayed by LinkedIn for the URL you're posting, you can do so by checking their Post-Inspector here:

 RSS Auto Poster

-Image information can still be pulled if OpenGraph information is not set on the page you're linking to but, if you are the owner of the site, we would recommend adding OpenGraph information if you haven't already as this not only helps in this case but OpenGraph information is accepted by the majority of social sites such as Facebook and Google+ meaning you can control what information is being displayed in a link preview, even if the person posting is not doing this via Sendible or another third party social site.
+Image information can still be pulled if OpenGraph information is not set on the page you're linking to, but if you are the owner of the site, we would recommend adding OpenGraph information, if you haven't already, as this not only helps in this case but OpenGraph information is accepted by the majority of social sites including Facebook meaning you can control what information is being displayed in a link preview, even if the person posting is not doing this via Sendible or another third-party service.